Do Go On - 396 - Rosemary Brown: A Musical Seance

 I dare you.

-As Martin wrote, lists arranged for the other composers to come, acting like sort of a reception
+As Martin wrote, list arranged for the other composers to come, acting like sort of a reception desk.

 They took different approaches.

-Schubert, Schubert, Schubert, tried to sing his compositions, but according to her, he
+whereas Schubert, Schubert, tried to sing his compositions, but according to her, he hasn't

-So, he's trying to sing it, but she has to have a good enough ear to know what note that
+So he's trying to sing it, but she has to have a good enough for you to know what note that is.

 Yeah.